 - Address 56, Miharashi-chō, Hakodate-shi, Hokkaido, 042-0956

-Fees: None (fees applicable for use of pavilion and exclusive use of baseball park or lawn)
+・Admission: None (fees applicable for use of the pavilion and exclusive use of baseball park or lawn)

 3. Motomachi Park: Western Style Streets and Fall Foliage All Around